 Prophets who profit

 One prophetic commentator trumpets his belief the tetrad occurs during the Holy Days and rhetorically asks what it all means.
-His answer to his own question calls for people to WAKE UP and heed what he labels the "ominous" signs from heaven.
-A World Net Daily article on whether Jesus will return in 2015 quotes Pastor Mark Blitz as suggesting the string of lunar and solar eclipses to fall on God’s annual holy days could herald the second coming of Jesus.
+His answer is to warn people to wake up and heed what he labels the "ominous" signs from heaven.
+A World Net Daily article on whether Jesus will return in 2015 quotes Pastor Mark Blitz as suggesting the string of lunar and solar eclipses to fall on God’s annual Feast days, and the appearance of a blood moon, could herald the second coming of Jesus.

-One would expect the Blood Moons to be visible by EVERYONE, especially if they are to be a sign from God almighty that the WORLD will finally be ending!
-If the tetrad cannot be seen worldwide, SURELY it would be viewable in Jerusalem given its pivotal role in end time prophecy!
-According to NASA, the April 15, 2014 eclipse was NOT visible AT ALL in Jerusalem, or the Middle East, or most of Europe, or even central Asia.
+One would expect the Blood Moons to be visible by everyone, especially if they are to be a sign from God almighty that the world will finally be ending!
+If the tetrad cannot be seen worldwide, surely it would be viewable in Jerusalem given its pivotal role in end time prophecy!
+According to NASA, the April 15, 2014 eclipse was NOT visible at all in Jerusalem, or the Middle East, or most of Europe, or even central Asia.

-The Real End Time Sign
+The Real Sign

 An Old Testament prophet wrote of the day of the Lord as being a day of thick darkness (Joel 2:1 - 2, 10).
 This description was repeated by Jesus himself (Matthew 24:29).
 Joel added the moon will be turned to blood, with John referring to the same appearance and adding the sun will look black (Revelation 6:12).